susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 #### My quote of the day: “The Best Way To Get Started Is To Quit Talking And Begin Doing.” – Walt Disney
 ![Walt Disney][D21.2]

+## Day 22 - D15 #60daysofudacity : Thursday, December 24, 2020

+ 1. today I dedicated myself to preparing the family Christmas dinner and spending moments with my family ♡
+ 2. My quote of the day: Love and enjoy every moment of your life and every person that you have with you
+ 3. #ThankfulThursday :corazón_púrpura::relajado::sonrojo:
+    Thankful for having my whole family healthy and with me.  :corazón: grateful for developing professionally and learning something that I am passionate about.  :cara_de_nerd:
+    Thankful for I Be alive and enjoy life.  :ojos_estrella:
+    Thankful for I Enjoy great learning with udacity and Bertelsmann as it allows me to meet great people♡:corazón_púrpura:
+ 4. Merry Christmas to all.

+My progress log link on github

+Today I want to motivate @Frida @Avinash Kumar @Harkirat Singh @LauraT @Sampson @Avinash Kumar @Oluwatosin @Olga Gnatenko @hilsia @Vipul Aggarwal @Richard @Aarthi Alagammai @Viena Baca to continue with great enthusiasm in this learning challenge :purple_heart:

+#### Merry Christmas ♡
+![Merry Christmas][D22.1]
+#### My quote of the day: Love and enjoy every moment of your life and every person that you have with you
+![Walt Disney][D22.2]